zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

   * Connect the microphone's **GND** pin to the breadboard's **-** (negative) row with a 2.2k&#8486; resistor
   * Connect the microphone's **AUD** pin to pin **P9_36** on the _BeagleBone_.

 Your hardware setup should look something like this when you're done:

 ![The Connected Microphone](/images/recipes/security_system/security_plus_led_01.jpg){:.fritzing}
 ![The Connected Microphone](/images/recipes/security_system/security_plus_led_02.jpg){:.fritzing}

-## Code
+# Light Code

 Follow along to add code to your security system.

 > Don't want to type?
 Optionally add this section's code automatically by moving to step 4 in your git repo with `git checkout -f step-4`.
-Moving to step one will loose modifications you've made so far.
+Moving to step four will loose modifications you've made so far.

-###Setup
+##Setup

 We'll want to setup the directory where our driver will be located.
 In your project you should already have a `/devices` directory.
 In there create a folder called `led`.
 This folder will contain one file - `index.js`.
 You should end up with a file structure that looks like so:

 ```bash